 Erin is a Partner at Glenbrook.
 Her consulting practice focuses on client engagements in business payments, cross-border transactions, bill payment, and the intersection of corporate finance, banking, and ERP/accounting.
 She is an advocate for billers, small and medium sized businesses, and governments which are often poorly served by the payments industry.

 Recent projects have involved anticipating how ‘faster payments’ will transform B2B and bill pay within the United States and identifying possible winners and losers, payment-enabling eGovernment in the U.S., and the implementation of modern, low cost payment infrastructure as a means to electronify government collections/disbursements and increase financial inclusion in developing markets.

-Erin focuses her efforts at Glenbrook on client engagements in business-to-business payments, bill payment, cross-border transactions, global eCommerce, and emerging math based currencies.
-Erin has over fifteen years of experience leading increasingly complex payment initiatives for corporate clients and advising financial technologists and financial institutions on the development of their cash management capabilities.
+Erin has nearly twenty years of experience leading increasingly complex payment initiatives for corporate clients and advising financial institutions and payment technologists on the development of their payment capabilities.